-A. All parking spaces shall be within 60 feet of a qualifying tree (as defined in Chapter 13), as measured from the tree trunk to the nearest portion of the parking space.
-Additionally, there shall be no more than 10 parking spaces in a row without a

-B. Trees and shrubs shall be placed within off street parking areas.
+- A. All parking spaces shall be within 60 feet of a qualifying tree (as defined in Chapter 13), as measured from the tree trunk to the nearest portion of the parking space. - B. Trees and shrubs shall be placed within off street parking areas.
 Parking lot tree islands shall be located within the parking lot paved/curbed area.
-Perimeter parking lot tree islands that protrude into the edges or the corners of the lot may be used for

-C. Within the parking lot boundary, landscape areas shall contain a minimum of 280 square feet of planting area per tree, or the area of two standard parking spaces per tree.
-Planting soil for each gualifying tree shall be amended per town specifications to a depth of 3 feet over the planting area minimum (or 840 cubic feet per tree).
+Perimeter parking lot tree islands that protrude into the edges or the corners of the lot may be used for qualifying trees if the protruding area is equal to at least two parking spaces. - C. Within the parking lot boundary, landscape areas shall contain a minimum of 140 square feet of planting area per tree, or the area of one standard parking space per tree.

-D. Landscaping medians shall contain a minimum of 280 square feet of planting area per tree, amended per town specifications to a depth of 3 feet over the planting area minimum, and be equal in size to two standard parking spaces (9'x18') for each tree

-G. Additionally, one tree and 10 shrubs shall be planted an average of every 50 feet, evenly distributed, or clustered in a manner that does not permit excessively wide gaps, along the perimeter of off street parking areas that do not abut a building or
+- D. Landscaping medians shall contain a minimum of 75 square feet of planting area per tree and be equal in size to a standard parking space (9'x18') for each tree. - E. Parking lot trees shall be located no closer than 20 feet to a pole light. - F. All tree islands shall exclude pole lighting fixtures over 4 feet in height. - G. Additionally, one tree and 10 shrubs shall be planted an average of every 50 feet, evenly distributed, or clustered in a manner that does not permit excessively wide gaps, along the perimeter of off street parking areas that do not abut a building or public street.